cc-ai/FloodDatasets-ClimateScience/coastal-flooding/Readme.md

 # Code

-`coastalflood_name_construction.py` : This code generated the name of the coastal maps for a given coordination.
+`coastalflood_name_construction.py` : This code generate the name of the coastal maps for a given coordination.
 There are many of them ;)